DataTalksClub/machine-learning-zoomcamp/cohorts/2025/08-deep-learning/homework.md

 wget https://github.com/SVizor42/ML_Zoomcamp/releases/download/straight-curly-data/data.zip
 unzip data.zip
 ```
+The dataset is split into train and test dataset.
+Use train dataset to train the model and test dataset for validation.

 In the lectures we saw how to use a pre-trained neural network.
 In the homework, we'll train a much smaller model from scratch.